Soils now contain perhaps 3 times as much carbon as either the atmosphere or above-ground biomass.

 Giga-ton economy for future of farming: “Carbon capture with benefits” (Dean Houton Feb.
 27, 2021 seminar)

-C Sequester - Wolfe 0616 - PDF of PPT
+C Sequester - Wolfe 0616.pdf of PPT

-at left, up to $20/T $50/T $100/T, good for 2-3 decades
+at left, up to $20/T $50/T and $100/T, good for 2-3 decades

 from Paustian et al. 2016.
 Nature 532:49.